Abdullah-Mehmood-242/email-spam-detection/README.md

 5. Open and execute `email_spam_detection.ipynb`

 ## 🤖 Author
-This project was developed as part of a Data Mining course.
+This project was developed by Abdullah Mehmood as part of a Data Mining course.